Table of Contents

 Getting Help for an Alcohol Use Disorder

 When the signs of increased alcohol intolerance begin to cause daily impairment or even accidents it is time to seek treatment for the alcohol problem.
-Recovery begins with a medical detox during which the individual will abstain from alcohol and allow the body to purge the residual alcohol from the bloodstream and organs.
-The detox process is difficult to endure without medical support, as withdrawal symptoms can be highly uncomfortable.
+Recovery begins with a detox during which the individual will abstain from alcohol and allow the body to purge the residual alcohol from the bloodstream and organs.
+The detox process is difficult to endure without support, as withdrawal symptoms can be highly uncomfortable.

-The detox specialists are trained to oversee the client’s alcohol withdrawal symptoms and provide medical and psychological support that will greatly reduce the discomfort, guide them safely through the process, and prepare the client for transitioning to the active treatment portion of the rehab program.
+The detox specialists are trained to oversee the client’s alcohol withdrawal symptoms and provide care and psychological support that will greatly reduce the discomfort, guide them safely through the process, and prepare the client for transitioning to the active treatment portion of the rehab program.

 Embracing a new healthy lifestyle is another predictor of recovery success.
 Individuals, regardless of age, who adopt healthy routines, such as getting regular exercise and eating a nutritious diet, find they begin to care more about their overall wellness, which helps to deter a relapse.
 As health is restored, individuals become more confident and content with their new lives in recovery.